 The master plan process identified new park features that will make the park a more inviting, welcoming and vibrant place for everyone to discover nature and the river.
-New paved trails and parking lots have already been completed and additional park features will be added over the next few years.
+New paved trails and parking lots have already been completed and additional park features currently are being added.
 These features include a new Mississippi Gateway Center, the Treetop Trail elevated walkway, nature play areas, learning areas, and improvements to spots for fishing, picnicking, archery and more.

 A short segment of the Rush Creek Regional Trail near Mississippi Gateway is detoured to the east side of West River Road through late 2024.

 Restrooms and drinking fountains in the Visitor Center are available through the duration of construction; however, all other drinking fountains at the park will be inoperable until new city water service and metering are in place.